gnss-sdr/geniuss-place/_quick-start/03-build-and-install.md

 $ pybombs recipes add-defaults
 ```

-Download, build and install GNU Radio, related drivers and some other extra
+Download, build and install GNU Radio, related drivers, and some other extra
 modules into the directory `/path/to/prefix` (replace this path by your
 preferred one, for instance `$HOME/sdr`):